hugopukito/golang-fixture/README.md

 import (
 	fixture "github.com/hugopukito/golang-fixture"
+	"github.com/hugopukito/golang-fixture/database"
 )

 type Info struct {
   Text string
 }

 func main() {
-	fixture.RunFixtures("db-fixture-test", "my-fixtures")
+	fixture.RunFixtures("my-fixtures", database.DatabaseParams{})
 }
 ```

 The 'RunFixtures' func takes two parameters:

-- databaseName: Choose the database name that will be used ⚠️ or deleted if exist.
 - fixtureDirName: Give the location of your yaml files that describes entities.
+- databaseParams: Choose the database name (that will be used ⚠️ or deleted if exist), user, password, ip, port.

 Do